WABI-TV: WABI-DT2

-Corresponding with the launch of The CW on September 18, 2006, WABI-DT2 added local news and weather cut-ins during its airing of the nationally syndicated morning show The Daily Buzz from 6:00 am until 8:00 am.
+Corresponding with the launch of The CW on September 18, 2006, WABI-DT2 added local news and weather cut-ins during its airing of the nationally syndicated morning show The Daily Buzz from 6 to 8 a.m.
 A simulcast of the weekday noon news was also added.
-This was subsequently shifted to a rebroadcast at 12:30 pm in September 2008.
-A new half-hour weeknight newscast at 10:00 pm known as WABI-TV 5 Prime Time News on The CW debuted on its schedule featuring a modified set and "CW" labeled mics.
+This was subsequently shifted to a rebroadcast at 12:30 p.m. in September 2008.
+A new half-hour weeknight newscast at 10 p.m. known as WABI-TV 5 Prime Time News on The CW debuted on its schedule featuring a modified set and "CW" labeled mics.
 That show competes with a one-hour broadcast seen at the same time on low-powered Fox affiliate WFVX-LD which is produced by WVII.
-In January 2008, WABI-DT2 replaced the first half hour of the second hour of The Daily Buzz with a thirty-minute extension of the main station's weekday morning show (and that 7:00 am–7:30 a.m. morning newscast of WABI-DT2 is now an hour later re-airing of the 6:00 am–6:30 a.m. segment).
+In January 2008, WABI-DT2 replaced the first half hour of the second hour of The Daily Buzz with a thirty-minute extension of the main station's weekday morning show (and that 7–7:30 a.m. morning newscast of WABI-DT2 is now an hour later re-airing of the 6–6:30 a.m. segment).
 Known as WABI-TV 5 Morning News on The CW, this production is taped in advance and competes with live local news seen at the same time on WFVX-LD (which is also produced by WVII).